walker84837/Echolite/README.md

 # MineCord

 MineCord is a Minecraft plugin that integrates Discord and Minecraft chat, allowing messages to be sent between the two platforms.
-This plugin uses the JDA (Java Discord API) library to connect to Discord and listen for messages.

 ## Features